Demographic situation

 Official and minority languages

 The official language is Czech, which belongs to the Western Slavic family of languages.
-Regional dialects do not possess the status of a language and as groups of people using dialects are small dialect is not a problem in schools.
+Regional dialects do not possess the status of a language and do not pose a problem in the education of children, pupils, and students.

 According to the Act on Rights of Racial Minorities Members and Amending Some Acts, people have the freedom to declare their membership of a national minority and their enjoyment of the related rights.
 Traditional national minorities include Slovaks, Poles, and Germans.
 Moravians and Silesians speak Czech.

 In the Census 2021, 83.8 % of those who filled in the question on nationality declared themselves to be Czech, 5.0 % to Moravian nationality and 0.2 % to Silesian nationality.
 Of the other nationalities, Slovak (1.3 %), Ukrainian (1.1 %), and Vietnamese (0.4 %) were the most frequently declared nationalities.
-(Completion of the question on nationality was voluntary, 31.6 % of people left it unfinished, while in the 2011 census, it was 25.3).
-(Data include only persons of one specified nationality.)
+Of the total number 10.5 million citizens of Czechia, more than 3.3 million opted for the option to leave the option question unanswered (i.e. 31.6 % of people, while in the 2011 census, it was 25.3 %; data include only people with one declared nationality).
+Almost 6.8 million people (64.6 %) stated one nationality and 420 thousand people (0.04 %) stated two nationalities.

 Information about the education of minorities is available in Support measures for learners in early childhood and school education in Chapter 12.